FOR NEW PARENTS

 Expect to pay roughly $100 for a complete new Cub Scout uniform and about $130 to $150 for a Scout BSA or Venturer uniform.
 Obviously, as your Scouts grow, they’ll need larger pants and shirts, but other uniform elements, like neckerchiefs and belts, can be kept.

-Sending a Scout to summer camp costs about $290 for six days, including food.
+Sending a Scout to summer camp costs about $300 for six days, including food.
 There are additional fees for certain activities to cover supplies and other expenses.
 These range from $10 to $40.
-Other camps are substantially less.
+Most other camps activities hosted by the council cost substantially less.
 Winter Camp, for example, is $100 per Scout.
 The council’s Spring Family Camp for Cub Scouts is around $35.

-Camping and other activities outside the council may be more costly.
-Attending the 10-day National Scout Jamboree in West Virginia, for example, cost roughly $1,400 per Scout, including travel.
+High Adventure, Camping and other activities outside the council may be more costly.
+Attending the 10-day National Scout Jamboree in West Virginia, for example, cost roughly $1,900 per Scout, including travel.

 Okay,